 Just one medium-sized egg contains a very impressive 56 per cent of the recommended daily intake of vitamin B12.
 Among its many benefits, B12 contributes to the formation of red blood cells and normal energy metabolism, as well as healthy functioning of the immune and nervous systems.

-Visit our A-Z of vitamins and minerals
+A-Z of vitamins and minerals

 9. It may protect your sight